How much does therapy cost?

 As with many things, you tend to pay more for better quality.
 It may come as a shock, but anyone can advertise themselves as a psychotherapist or counsellor.
 It isn’t illegal to do so.
 Unlike many other professions such as Doctor, Dentist, Pharmacist and Physiotherapist, there is no regulatory body for counselling and psychotherapy.

 How do you know whether your counsellor is qualified?

 You should always check that a Counsellor, Psychotherapist or Psychologist has relevant qualifications.
 When you look at their website or directory listing, any professional worth seeing will mention their training.
-If it doesn’t, then you can always ask them on the phone.
+You can always ask them on the phone if it doesn’t.

 What qualifications should they have?

-There are many relevant qualifications, so I’ve made a list of the best.
+There are many relevant qualifications, so I’ve listed the best.
 Here they are:

 - Post Graduate Diploma in Cognitive Behavioural Therapy (CBT)

 You should be careful because some people say they have a certificate or diploma in CBT or counselling, but this doesn’t mean it is a post-graduate course.
 If they are not post-graduate, then they could be cheap online certificates.
 They are bogus, and you shouldn’t trust people who do that.